Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 For example, a Korean student will probably take much longer to become fluent in Spanish than someone from Brazil or Portugal.

-Romance languages, such as Spanish and Portuguese, have much in common.
+Romance languages, such as Spanish and Portuguese, share many features.

-The writing system, geographical closeness, and grammar rules also make a big difference.
+The writing system, geographic proximity, and grammatical rules also make a significant difference.

 Korean may seem more straightforward to a Japanese, Mandarin, or even Hindi speaker.

-However, I don’t consider it essential since Korean is a language isolate, per research.
+However, I don’t consider it essential, as Korean is a language isolate, according to research.

 This means it is not related to any known language or language family.
 Knowing any tongue doesn’t help much when studying Korean.

-The length of time also depends on your previous experience with languages.
+The duration also depends on your prior experience with languages.
 When you learn your first language that differs from your mother tongue, you also understand how to acquire a language.

 2. Language difficulty